 Blood tests can be taken to check your general health.

 Urine tests (urinalysis) check for blood or bacteria.
 If there is blood in your urine you may be asked to give more tests over several days (urine cytology) – these will be sent to a laboratory to check for cancer cells.

 CT scans produce three-dimensional pictures of several organs at the same including the bladder which can help in the detection of any tumours.

 Ultrasound scans produce pictures of the organ, and can show the presence and size of cancer.
 Small tumours may be difficult to detect by ultrasound.

 Cystoscopy and biopsy

-A cystoscopy is the main procedure used to diagnose bladder cancer by examining the inside of the bladder using a thin tube with a light and camera on the end called a cystoscope.
+A cystoscopy is a common procedure used to diagnose bladder cancer by examining the inside of the bladder using a thin tube with a light and camera on the end called a cystoscope.
 If abnormal tissues are detected, a tissue sample (biopsy) will then be taken.

 The most common staging system used for bladder cancer is the TNM system, which describes the stage of the cancer from stage 1 to stage 4.
 Determining the stage of your cancer helps your doctors plan the best treatment for you.